agarrharr/awesome-cli-apps/readme.md

 - [explainshell](http://www.explainshell.com/) - type a command line snippet to see the help text for each argument.
 - [howdoi](https://github.com/gleitz/howdoi) - Instant coding answers via the command line.
 - [how2](https://github.com/santinic/how2) - Finds the simplest way to do something on a unix bash command line (Nodejs implementation of howdoi).
-- [shortcutfoo](https://www.shortcutfoo.com/) - Learn shortcuts for VIM, Emacs, git, bash and more.
 - [The Fuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.
 - [tldr](https://github.com/tldr-pages/tldr) - Simplified and community-driven man pages.
 - [Wat](https://github.com/dthree/wat) - Instant, central, community-built docs.